ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 * libglademm, version 2.4 or higher - see http://www.gtkmm.org .
 Note: libglademm is not needed when using GTK 2.12 and Gtkmm 2.12.

-Note that GTK+ 2.12 and Gtkmm 2.12 are HIGHLY recommended.
-While earlier versions may work, they may produce suboptimal results and buggy behaviour.
+Note that having GTK+ 2.12 and Gtkmm 2.12 is HIGHLY recommended.
+While earlier versions may work, they may produce suboptimal results and buggy behavior.
 Libglademm is not needed when using GTK / Gtkmm 2.12.

 Most of these packages are probably already provided by your distribution.